PranavG200/Augmented-Reality/README.md

 2) solving the Persepective-three-point (P3P) and the Procrustes problem.

 After retrieving the 3D relationship between the camera and world, we can place an arbitrary objects in the scene.
+Check out the results

 ![image](https://drive.google.com/uc?export=view&id=12RKcF5_6rjIMhtI6V4MtwTPQtAdVa7LG)
 ![Alt text](VR_res.gif)